 For more information contact the Law Library’s Archives and Special Collections Department.

 "Benchmark: Penn Law Women and the Federal Courts" highlights the careers of Penn Law alumnae who have served or are currently serving on the federal judicial court system.
-The women featured in this digital exhibition provide a wide lens of exemplary accomplishments, and by highlighting their carrers it also provides greater insight into the evolving historical context of women entering into federal judicial service.
+The women featured in this digital exhibition provide a wide lens of exemplary accomplishments, and by highlighting their careers it also provides greater insight into the evolving historical context of women entering into federal judicial service.

+The Penn Law Milestones series of digital exhibitions celebrates the accomplishments of students, faculty and staff.
 Penn Law has been celebrating Black accomplishments since 1888 when Aaron Albert Mossell became the first Black man to graduate from Penn Law.
-This exhibition provides a list and an accompanying visual timeline to mark Black history firsts here at Penn Law.
+This exhibition provides a list and an accompanying visual timeline to outlines Black history here at Penn Law.